Future customs procedures

 What?

-- The information is submitted directly to the Member State where the goods enter the Union, via an EU-wide system (the Common Repository).
+• The information is submitted directly to the Member State where the goods enter the Union, via the EU-wide system the new import control system, ICS2.

 Other information